trallard/TLJH-azure-button/README.md

   - [:book: Additional resources](#book-additional-resources)
   - [Issues and contributing](#issues-and-contributing)

-## Pre requisites
+## Prerequisites
-You will need an Azure account to be able to spin your JupyterHub.
+You need an Azure account to be able to spin your JupyterHub.

-:star: You can get a free acount with 150 USD worth of credit following 👉🏼 [this link](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard) 👈🏼
+:star: You can get a free account with 150 USD worth of credit following 👉🏼 [this link](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard) 👈🏼

 ## :thinking: What is the Littlest JupyterHub?